theupdateframework/taps/tap8.md

 Where ROLE, KEYID, KEY, and THRESHOLD are as defined in the original tuf spec.
 The value of ROLE has to be the same as the role for the delegation.
-The value for THRESHOLD is its new value.
-The keys specify the new valid key ids (which may be a subset or superset of the old ones).
-The signatures have to be done with the old keys.
+The value of THRESHOLD is its new value.
+The keyids specify the new valid key ids (which may be a subset or superset of the old ones).
+A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
+The rotate file has to be signed with an old threshold of old keys.
-There is no expiration of a rotate file, it is not meant to be ever modified or in need of re-signing.

 Let's consider a motivating example, project foo is delegated to Alice.
 Alice computer with the key material got stolen, but the disk was encrypted.
 To be safe, she decides to get her key from her backup and roll over her key to a fresh one.
-To do that, she creates a file `foo.rotate.OLD_KEYID.1` (where OLD_KEYID is the KEYID of the old ID, and 1 the old threshold value).
+To do that, she creates a file `foo.rotate.ID`.
 This file contains her new key, a threshold of 1, and signed with her old key.
 She signs her targets file with the new key, and uploads both the rotate file and the freshly signed targets file to the repository.

+The filename suffix, refered as `ID` above and below, is the hex representation of the SHA256 hash of the concatenation (using "." as separator) of the KEYIDs (in ascending lexical order), and the old threshold value, encoded decimal as ASCII (0x31 for 1, 0x32 for 2, 0x31 0x30 for 10).

 ## Client workflow

 A client who wants to install foo now fetches Alice targets file, and fails to verify the signature with Alice old key - since none of the keyids in the signatures match it.
-The client fetches `foo.rotate.KEYID.THRESHOLD`, where KEYID is the key identifier the client found in the delegation to Alice, and THRESHOLD the old threshold, as ASCII encoded integer (0x31 for 1).
-The client can verify this rotate file using the public key from the delegation.
+The client fetches `foo.rotate.ID`, ID is explained above using Alice old keyid.
+The client verifies this rotate file using the public key from the delegation.
 This establishes trust in Alice new key, and the client can now verify the signature of Alice targets file using the new key.
-If the new keyid is still not used in the signatures, another rotate file needs to be downloaded, `foo.rotate.NEW_KEYID.1`, until either a valid chain is found, in which case the targets file is valid, or key data is missing or there is a cycle in the rotations, in both cases the targets file is invalid.
+If the new keyid is still not used in the signatures, another rotate file needs to be downloaded, `foo.rotate.ID'`, where ID' is constructed using Alice's new keyid, until either a valid chain is found, in which case the targets file is valid, or key data is missing or there is a cycle in the rotations, in both cases the targets file is invalid.

 ## Root rotation

 Root, timestamp and snapshot key rotation.
-These keys can rotate as well, leading to ROLE..rotate.HHH.T files, where HHH is the concatenation of the keyids (in ascending order, case-insensitive) of the respective public keys, separated by a ".".
+These keys can rotate as well, leading to ROLE.rotate.ID files, where ID is as described above.
 The value of T is the ASCII encoded old threshold value.
-Each file is signed by a quorum of keys HHH, and contains the new keys.
+Each file is signed by a quorum of old keys, and contains the new keys.
 A client can fetch the actual data, timestamp, and verify it.
-If the keyids do not match, the client needs to fetch the ROLE.rotate.HH file where HH is the keyid of the last trusted timestamp key, either from the root file or locally cached.
+If the keyids do not match, the client needs to fetch the ROLE.rotate.ID file where ID is as described above using the timestamp keyid, either from the root file or locally cached.
 If the timestamp key is renewed by the root, all timestamp.rotate files can be safely removed from the repository.

 Initial root key provisioning.
-The root keys are no longer part of the root file, but initially provided via some means (e.g. manually, via an URL, or within the repository as initial_root_keys).
-When root keys are rotated, a root.rotate.HHH.T is generated, containing the new root keys, and signed with (a threshold of) the old root keys.
+The root keys are no longer part of the root files, but initially provided via other means (e.g. manually, via an URL, or within the repository as root0).
+This keeps the root files more concise.
+When root keys are rotated, a root.rotate.ID is generated, containing the new root keys, and signed with (a threshold of) the old root keys.
 A client downloads the root file, and the chain of rotations, starting from its trusted root keys.

 ## Interoperability with TAP 3 (multi-role delegations)